-This study presents a post-processing of for hourly wind gusts at different vertical heights as given by observations at the Hamburg Weather Mast.
+This study presents a post-processing approach for hourly wind gusts at different vertical heights from observations at the Hamburg Weather Mast.
 The post-processing model is based on a conditional censored Gumbel-type GEV distribution.
-The censoring threshold is defined as the 50%-quantile of the observations at each mast level, respectively.
+The censoring threshold is defined as the 50 % quantile of the observations at each mast level respectively.
 The censoring approach performs well and leads to a good representation of the larger gusts.

 A LASSO approach is used to select the most informative covariates.
-The selected variables are the COSMO-REA6 wind gust diagnostic at 10 m and its temporal variance, the barotropic and baroclinic mode of absolute horizontal wind speed, the mean absolute horizontal wind in 700 hPa, the pressure tendency, the lifted index, and the grid column water content.
-The predictive cGEV median provides an improved gust estimate when compared to the reanalysis gust diagnostic at 10 m.
+The selected variables are the COSMO-REA6 wind gust diagnostic at 10 m and its temporal variance, the barotropic and baroclinic mode of absolute horizontal wind speed, the mean absolute horizontal wind at 700 hPa, the pressure tendency, the lifted index, and the grid column water content.
+The predictive cGEV median provides an improved gust estimate compared with the reanalysis gust diagnostic at 10 m.